Arab cuisine: Medieval cuisine

+Medieval Arab writers from the 9th to the 16th centuries wrote numerous cookbooks documenting nearly 4,500 recipes from the Arab world, spanning regions like Al-Andalus, Egypt, Syria, the Maghreb, and Iraq.

 Breads

-The white bread barazidhaj was made with high-quality wheat flour, similar to raqaq bread but thicker, the fermented dough was leavened usually with yeast and "baker's borax" (buraq) and baked in a tandoor.
+The white bread barazidhaj was made with high-quality wheat flour, similar to raqaq bread but thicker; the fermented dough was leavened usually with yeast and "baker's borax" (buraq) and baked in a tandoor.
 One poetic verse describing this bread:

 "In the farthest end of Karkh of Baghdad, a baker I saw offering bread, wondrous fair.

 From purest essence of wheat contrived.
 Radiant and absolute, you may see your image reflected, crystal clear.